Toad: Biology

-Usually the largest of the bumps on the skin of a toad are those that cover the parotoid glands.
+Usually the largest of the bumps on a toad's skin are those that cover the parotoid glands.
 The bumps are commonly called warts, but they have nothing to do with pathologic warts, being fixed in size, present on healthy specimens, and not caused by infection.
-It's a myth that handling toads causes warts.
+It is a myth that handling toads causes warts.

 Toads travel from non-breeding to breeding areas of ponds and lakes.
 Bogert (1947) suggests that the toads' call is the most important cue in the homing to ponds.

 Toads, like many amphibians, exhibit breeding site fidelity (philopatry).
-Individual American toads return to their natal ponds to breed where they are likely to encounter siblings as potential mates.
+Individual American toads return to their natal ponds to breed, making it likely they will encounter siblings when seeking potential mates.
 Although inbred examples within a species are possible, siblings rarely mate.
 Toads recognize and avoid mating with close kin.
 Advertisement vocalizations given by males appear to serve as cues by which females recognize kin.
 Kin recognition thus allows avoidance of inbreeding and consequent inbreeding depression.

 Habitat

-In the United Kingdom common toads often climb trees to hide in hollows or in nest boxes.
+In the United Kingdom, common toads often climb trees to hide in hollows or in nest boxes.

 Cultural depictions

 In Kenneth Grahame's novel The Wind in the Willows (1908), Mr. Toad is a likeable and popular, if selfish and narcissistic, comic character.
 Mr. Toad reappears as the lead character in A. A. Milne's play Toad of Toad Hall (1929), based on the book.

-In Chinese culture, the Money Toad (or Frog) Jin Chan appears as a Feng Shui charm for prosperity.
+In Chinese culture, the Money Toad (or Frog) Jin Chan appears as a feng shui charm for prosperity.